-4. Equality statement
+3. Equality statement

-- 4.1 Some children have an increased risk of abuse, and additional barriers can exist for some children with respect to recognising or disclosing it.
+4.1 Some children have an increased risk of abuse, and additional barriers can exist for some children with respect to recognising or disclosing it.
 We are committed to anti-discriminatory practice and recognise children's diverse circumstances.
-We ensure that all children have the same protection, regardless of any barriers they may face. - 4.2 We give special consideration to children who: - Have special educational needs or disabilities - Are young carers - May experience discrimination due to their race, ethnicity, disability, religion, gender reassignment, sex or sexual orientation. - Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - Are asylum seekers, - Children who are in care, previously looked after or any children not growing up with their birth family (this covers private fostering and all kinship arrangements)
+We ensure that all children have the same protection, regardless of any barriers they may face.

+- 4.2 We give special consideration to children who: - Have special educational needs or disabilities or health conditions - Are young carers - May experience discrimination due to their race, ethnicity, disability, religion, gender identification, sex or sexual orientation. - Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - Are asylum seekers - Are at risk due to either their own or a family member's mental health needs - Are missing from education - Children who are in care, previously looked after or any children not growing up with their birth family (this covers private fostering and all kinship arrangements) - Whose parent/carer has expressed an intention to remove them from school to be home educated

-5. Roles and responsibilities
+4. Roles and responsibilities

-5.1 Safeguarding and child protection is everyone's responsibility.
-This policy applies to all staff (including those not directly employed by the school), volunteers, and governors in the school.
+Safeguarding and child protection is everyone's responsibility.
+This policy applies to all staff (including those not directly employed by the school), volunteers, contractors and governors in the school.
 Our policy and procedures also apply to extended school and off-site activities.
 All staff are expected to read this policy as part of their induction arrangements as well as the documents referenced in section 5.2 (All staff) below and any updates therein.